fkarg/fkarg.github.io/drafts/seven-habits.md

 - it might seem everything but 'efficient', but it's the only way to get transformational and much more effective and better solutions for everyone
 - There are always third alternatives
-- You need to try to understand the other partys problem as well, before you can solve both (their and your) problems
+- You need to try to understand the other party's problem as well, before you can solve both (their and your) problems
 - listen to both the factual and the emotional when communicating
 - instead of increasing driving forces, focus on reducing restraining forces